|AFS Position Statement on Promotion and Tenure Standards and Review|

 2. The American Folklore Society further considers the application of folkloristic research to be an important form of outreach and the scholarship of service.
 This might include activities that apply and disseminate scholarly perspectives, such as workshops with social workers and public school teachers on the folklore of minority groups, symposia on folk medicine for health care professionals, panel discussions with arts organizations on the nature of folk arts, and consultation with groups concerning historical and cultural preservation.
 Such service, owing to the research involved and the extent of interpretations presented, may be considered equal to or greater than a paper given at a professional meeting.

 3. The individual folklorist can provide both personal statements and outside evaluations that speak to these folkloristic research and community service activities.
-The Society maintains an annotated directory on its web site of senor faculty members who have indicated their general willingness to serve as outside tenure and promotion reviewers, and the Society will assist academic institutions in the identification of other appropriate senior faculty for the purpose of specific evaluations.
+The Society can help candidates for promotion and tenure connect with senior faculty members who have indicated their general willingness to serve as outside reviewers; the Society will also assist academic institutions in the identification of other appropriate senior faculty for the purpose of specific evaluations.